Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

 \subsubsection{Significance of the phase modulation}

-Although the phase demodulation procedure largely increased the HXD pulse amplitude (and hence the pulse significance), we need to examine whether this increase is statistically significant, or merely due to a chance superposition of Poisson noise of the data on the already existing periodicity at $P_{\rm 0h}$.
+Although the phase demodulation procedure largely increased the HXD pulse amplitude (and hence the pulse significance), we need to examine whether this increase is statistically significant, or merely due to a chance superposition of Poisson noise of the data on the already existing pulse periodicity at $P_{\rm 0h}$.

-In terms of chi-square distribution with 4 degrees of freedom, the chance probability of finding values of $X \geq X_{\rm max}$ of equation (\ref{eq:Z2_max}) is extremely small, ${\cal P}_{2}^{\rm h} = 3.0 \times 10^{-9}$.
-Here, the subscript specifies the harmonic number $n$, and the superscript ``h"means the HXD.
+The nominal chance probability of finding values of $X \geq X_{\rm max}$ of equation (\ref{eq:Z2_max}) is extremely small, ${\cal P}_{2}^{\rm h} = 3.0 \times 10^{-9}$.
 However, we cannot use this face value to evaluate the statistical significance of the detected effect, for the following two reasons. \begin{enumerate} \item This ${\cal P}_{2}^{\rm h}$ must be multiplied by the total number of {\it independent} trials involved in the computation of figure~\ref{fig:demodulation_HXD}, but this quantity is not easy to estimate.
-The total number of parameter search steps would considerably overestimate this number, because the steps were chosen, rather arbitrarily, to be fine enough not to miss the $X$ peaks.
+The total number of parameter search steps, actually employed, would considerably overestimate this number, because the steps were chosen, rather arbitrarily, to be fine enough not to miss the $X$ peaks.

-\item When evaluating the significance of $X_{\rm max}$, we need to consider the fact that the HXD signals were already pulsing clearly, before the demodulation procedure, at $P_{\rm 0h}$ (Paper I) with $X_0 \gg n$. \end{enumerate} These two problems can be combined into a single question: when we scan over $P$, $A$, $\phi$ and $T$, like in figure~\ref{fig:demodulation_HXD}, what is the overall chance probability for $X$ statistics to increase from $X_0$ to $X_{\rm max}$ {\it by chance} under the absence of any intrinsic modulated at $T$?
+\item When evaluating the significance of $X_{\rm max}$, we need to consider the fact that the HXD signals were already pulsing, before the demodulation procedure, at $P_{\rm 0h}$ (Paper I) with a significance of $X_0 \gg n$.
+The variations in the pulse amplitude, profiles, and phase (figure~\ref{fig:6pulse_profiles}) would further contribute to $X$. \end{enumerate} These two problems can be combined into a single question: when we scan over $P$, $A$, $\phi$ and $T$, like in figure~\ref{fig:demodulation_HXD}, what is the overall chance probability for the $X$ statistics to increase {\it by chance} from $X_0$ to $X_{\rm max}$ or higher when the source is pulsating with variable parameters but without any excess variation at $T$ above the white noise?